Library Visits

 Library page featured image

-In an effort to not bother people or post photos in which patrons are easily identifiable, I’m often unable to take pictures of the entire interior of a library because — hurrah! — libraries are usually busy places.
+Because I do not want to bother people or post photos in which patrons are easily identifiable, I’m often unable to take pictures of the entire interior of a library because — hurrah! — libraries are usually busy places.
 As a result, these posts are not comprehensive library tours.
 If you should notice yourself in a photo and want me to blur your image, just let me know.

 ALASKA